DHernandez24e/readme-generator/Develop/README.md

   ## License

-    This project is licensed under the BSD 3 license
+    This project is licensed under the MIT license

   ## Contributing